docker/docs/get-started/05_persisting_data.md

 5. Stop and remove the container for the todo app.
 Use the Dashboard or `docker ps` to get the ID and then `docker rm -f <id>` to remove it.

-6. Start a new container using the same command from above.
+6. Run a new container using the same command from above.

 7. Open the app.
 You should see your items still in your list!